Protected chaos in a topological lattice: Results

 Thus, topological protection remarkably enables chaos to persist even under substantial perturbations that would otherwise push the chaotic trajectories to saturate at the op-amps' output limit (can be even tens of volts) in an isolated Chua circuit.
 If that were to happen, external perturbations would be amplified by the gain feedback, ultimately leading to limit cycle oscillations.
 However, this is suppressed by the very robust edge states inherited from linear band structure topology, thereby constituting a topological protective mechanism for the Chua oscillations.
+(See Sections II and III in the Supporting Information for experimentally realizable protected chaos under consideration of disorder, uncertainties, and inevitable loss.)